doersino/nyum/_recipes/chicken_balti.md

 * `2 tsp` ground coriander
 * `2 cans` chopped tomatoes
 * `100g` natural yoghurt , plus extra to serve
-* `1/2 a bunch` of fresh coriander
+* `1/2 a bunch` fresh coriander

 > Finely grate the garlic and ginger
 >
 > Coarsely chop the onions and the green pepper
 >
-> Add a couple of tbsp`s of oil to a large hot non-stick pan over medium heat and add the cinnamon, bay and cardamom.
+> Add a couple of tbsps of oil to a large hot non-stick pan over medium heat and add the cinnamon, bay and cardamom.
 >
 > Stir for 1 minute, then add the onions and the pepper
 >